statisticalbiotechnology/dsbook/dsbook/supervised/svm.md

 ### Support Vectors

 An important feature of SVMs is that the **maximum-margin hyperplane** is determined only by the points that lie closest to it—the **support vectors**.
 These points are crucial, as they define the boundary of the margin and determine the final classifier.
 All other points do not directly affect the hyperplane.

-### Summary

-Linear SVMs are a fundamental technique for binary classification.
-They aim to find the optimal hyperplane that separates two classes with the **maximum margin**.
-In practice, when the data is not perfectly separable, a **soft-margin** approach is used to allow some misclassification, making SVMs a versatile and robust tool in machine learning.